podnesTaF/AceBattleBet/README.md

 - User statistics / bet history / profile
 - Coefficients are counted by a special formula
 - Balance can be added per free;

+## What in prospective?
+- Rewrite on nestJs
+- WebSockets communication for udating bets coefs on all connected clients.
+- Results when a match was finished, update users balance after depend on the result of the match.

 ## Installation
 - Clone the repository